schlebachlab/PRF-Search/README.md

 conda activate prf_search_preskon

+Library installation takes less than 2 minutes on a typical Linux workstation (16 core Intel processor, 64 gb ram, Fedora 42.

 Repository layout

 The top-level folders correspond to the major stages of the analysis:

 TMD-slip motif search
 End-to-end pipeline for heptamer friction scoring, transmembrane-domain analysis, motif discovery, and frameshift-product generation.
+Runtime is on hours timescale.

 Statistical Analyses
 Scripts used to reproduce the statistical tests and figures reported in the manuscript.
+Runtime is on hours timescale.

+Gene Ontology Analysis
+Script used to search TMD-slip motif containing genes for Gene Ontology term enrichments.
+This script's runtime is on the minutes scale on our workstation.

 Proteomics Search for Frameshifted Peptides
 Utilities for validating spectra assigned to chimeric frameshift products and mapping peptides to parent sequences.
+Runtime is typically days to 1 week for MSFragger pipeline.
+Utility script runtime is hours to parse the mapping file.

 The peptide source utility requires a mapping of peptide to parent produced by the TMD-slip motif search (peptide2parent.tsv.gz).
 The peptide2parent mapping file is too large for GitHub's single-file Git LFS limits, so it is stored in three parts: